flycheck/flycheck/doc/manual/extending.rst

 Next we specify how to parse the output of the syntax checker.
-PHP CodeSniffer provides an option to output errors in an XML format similar to the Java tool Checkstyle, so we use the built-in :dfn:`error parser` :el:function:`flycheck-parse-checkstyle` to parse the output.
+PHP CodeSniffer provides an option to output errors in an XML format similar to the Java tool Checkstyle, so we use the built-in :dfn:`error parser` :function:`flycheck-parse-checkstyle` to parse the output.

 Eventually we enable the syntax checker in PHP editing modes.